 3. San Juan, Puerto Rico

-With year-round fine weather, numerous beachfront strips, and lively entertainment, San Juan island is one of the most tropical places in the US.
+With year-round fine weather, numerous beachfront strips, and lively entertainment, San Juan island is one of the most tropical places in the US to visit without the need for a passport.
 The capital city of Puerto Rico is famous for its historical attractions, Spanish cultural influences, and rich cuisine.

 Some of the top locations for vacationers in San Juan are Condado Beach, Ocean Park, Playa Escambron, and Isla Verde Beach.
 In particular, Isla Verde offers many options for entertainment—you can check out the Oasis casino, take a banana boat ride, or attend a beach party.